vhermecz/festime/PRIVACY.md

 ### Crash logs

+NOTE: The below features are planned, but not yet implemented.
+Currently the app does not collect any user data.

 These are anonymous records of crashes that occur in the app.
 These logs are used to identify and fix bugs in the app.
 They contain no personal information.

 ### Tracking data

+NOTE: The below features are planned, but not yet implemented.
+Currently the app does not collect any user data.

 The app collects anonymous usage data to learn how users interact with the app and help improve its UX.
 This data might include the following: